Sydney, New South Wales

 North West rail link is a proposed railway link / line in Sydney which would connect Epping, The Hills Centre and Rouse Hill.
 The rail link will reduce the congestion along the route and provide direct rail services to the Norwest Business Park, Macquarie Park, St Leonards, Chatswood, the North Sydney district and the Central Business District (CBD).
 It will have six stations along the 23km long route.
 RailCorp will operate the line.

-Construction of the project is expected to begin in 2014 and is scheduled to be completed by 2020.
+Construction of the project began in 2014 and is scheduled to be completed by 2019.
 It will provide service to more than 360,000 commuters and is expected to serve more than 485,000 people by the time 2021 comes around.

 The rail link is expected to stimulate the growth of residential and commercial developments in the Sydney North West region.
 It is also estimated that it will create 145,000 jobs in the locality by 2036.